The Best Things to do in Madaba, Jordan

 This post is about the best things to do in Madaba Jordan.
-Madaba is an ancient market town just south of Amman.
+Madaba is an ancient market town just south of Amman on the Kings highway.
 Like the capital, it is growing and its suburban neighbourhoods with concrete buildings aren’t particularly beautiful.
 Yet, Madaba and its surroundings are home to some of Jordan’s most important religious and historic landmarks.

 Despite the amount of things to do in Madaba, it is often overlooked by travellers or only visited as a day trip from Amman.
 If you have limited time, a day trip will do, but it is definetly worth it to spend at least one night in Madaba.
 I spent two nights and liked the atmosphere in this pleasant small town.